RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 Adds an item to a cuckoo filter if the item did not exist previously.
 See documentation on `CF.ADD` for more information on this command.

+This command is equivalent to a `CF.CHECK` + `CF.ADD` command.
+It does not insert an element into the filter if its fingerprint already exists in order to us the available capacity more efficiently.
+However, deleting elements can introduce **false negative** error rate!

-Note that this command may be slightly slower than `CF.ADD` because it must first check to see if the item exists.
+Note that this command is slower than `CF.ADD` because it first checks whether the item exists.

 ### Parameters